 Introduction

-The On Prem Platform provides a cloud-managed edge agent specialized in deploying lambda-based workloads to baremetal resource-constrained devices, where they can perform real-time functions such as low-latency inference and remediation, right at the source of the signal.
+The On Prem Platform provides a cloud-managed edge agent specialized in deploying and running real-time workloads on baremetal resource-constrained devices, where they can perform functions such as high-frequency inference and remediation, right at the source of the signal.

 Edge Devices